ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Before the London Upgrade, Ethereum had fixed-sized blocks.
 In times of high network demand, these blocks operated at full capacity.
 As a result, users often had to wait for demand to reduce to get included in a block, which led to a poor user experience.
 The London Upgrade introduced variable-sized blocks to Ethereum.

 The way transaction fees on the Ethereum network were calculated changed with [the London Upgrade](/history/#london) of August 2021.
-Here is a recap of how things used to work:
+Before the London upgrade, fees were calculated without separating `base` and `priority` fees, as follows:

 Let's say Alice had to pay Bob 1 ETH.
 In the transaction, the gas limit is 21,000 units, and the gas price is 200 gwei.

-Total fee would have been: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH
+The total fee would have been: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH

-The implementation of [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) in the London Upgrade made the transaction fee mechanism more complex than the previous gas price auction, but it has the advantage of making gas fees more predictable, resulting in a more efficient transaction fee market.
+The implementation of [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) in the London Upgrade made the transaction fee mechanism more complex, but made gas fees more predictable, resulting in a more efficient transaction fee market.
 Users can submit transactions with a `maxFeePerGas` corresponding to how much they are willing to pay for the transaction to be executed, knowing that they will not pay more than the market price for gas (`baseFeePerGas`), and get any extra, minus their tip, refunded.

 This video explains EIP-1559 and the benefits it brings:

 <YouTube id="MGemhK9t44Q" />

-If you are interested, you can read [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559).

-Continue down the rabbit hole with these [EIP-1559 Resources](https://hackmd.io/@timbeiko/1559-resources).

 ## Monitoring gas fees {#moitoring-gas-fees}